 The Big Announcement

 At the time, Henry seemed like our “big boy.”
 We didn’t see him as little baby anymore, he was standing on his own and on the verge on walking, in our mind he was our little toddler.
-We were excited about baby #2 and once we got past our rocky first couple appointments we shared our big news!
+Most of all, we were excited about baby #2!
+So, getting past our rocky first couple appointments meant sharing shared our big news!

 Here’s where you can find Henry’s announcement shirt.

 What we didn’t realize is that everyone else still saw Henry as a baby.
 So now we were “those people” with a baby, having another baby.
 Most people thought we were crazy.
 I can’t even tell you how many times I heard, “But, Henry won’t be two when the baby is born.”
 “Was this a planned thing?”
 First of all, if someone announces they are pregnant you have two choices: